aappddeevv/scalajs-reaction/README.md

 documentation would apply.

 This facade library is small, does not use advanced scala features and provides a different component API based on reason-react vs reactjs.
+It explicitly supports integrating into an existing javascript UI project or an entirely new one.

-You can code a scala.js based react interface without using any facade library since scala.js supports non-native JS class definitions. scala.js's JS class support is extensive and well thought out.
+You can always code a scala.js based react interface without using any facade library since scala.js supports non-native JS class definitions. scala.js's JS class support is extensive and well thought out.
 One of the reasons I liked the ReasonReact model is that it rethought the abstractions and API.
 Instead of trying to copy the reactjs API, it provides something smaller and emphasizes changes in a few dimensions of the reactive UI API problem--almost the very